 outside activities

-Explain the actions expected NRC personnel when they identify unsafe work practices or violations which could lead to an unsafe situation.
+Explain the actions expected of NRC personnel when they identify unsafe work practices or violations which could lead to an unsafe situation.

 Describe the overall requirements used by NRC managers to verify the performance and objectivity of individual inspectors and team leaders during on-site activities at fuel facilities.